The Checkout Revolution is Here

 Justin: Expansion!
 Most startups want to be profitable by the end of year 2, and we found ourselves already growing.
 It was a shocking place to be, and I can’t thank our clients like Amazon, Starbucks, and Delta Faucet enough for joining us on this adventure.

 Justin: I tell them I feel like a champion because of my colleagues and the brainpower and grit they bring to our work.
 That’s the sort of thing that elevates my day-to-day experience and reinforces the meaningfulness of what we do.
 The Bulls in the 90s were great because they had great players, yes, but they were champions because they challenged each other to be even greater.
-That’s the Catapult vibe in year 2.
+That’s our vibe in year 2.

 Andre: I was at a crossroads in my career and employment and was thinking about what I wanted to do professionally that would both satisfy my desire to put my education and experience to good use and allow me the flexibility to make having time for my family a priority.
 I started thinking about staying on the research provider side of the business, which then led to thoughts of, “Well ok, but big, medium, small?”
 Then I considered hopping over to client-side but knew that I would have to trade-in the variety of work I have grown to love for something a bit more focused.

 So, what to do?
-Well, the stars aligned with Jill and Justin having finished an amazing first year at getting Catapult up, running, and thriving to where they were looking for help to keep up with all the work that was coming in.
+Well, the stars aligned with Jill and Justin having finished an amazing first year at getting Catapult Insights up, running, and thriving to where they were looking for help to keep up with all the work that was coming in.
 Full transparency, I had worked for the better part of a decade with Jill and Justin at a prior research vendor, so I knew of their expertise, work ethic, and dedication to the research craft that aligned with my own.
 So, when they found out I was a free agent, they quickly got me on the phone and the rest is history.
 I’ve never been so sure of a decision in my life in both what was best for my family and career.
 Now I get to work every day with people I truly like (both professionally and personally), the work is thought provoking and forward-thinking, and I get to take lots of “peekaboo” breaks to play with my kids.

 Jill: Our team and our clients!
 Who I work with is really the biggest factor that impacts how happy and satisfied I am in my professional life.
-I couldn’t ask for a better team at Catapult.
+I couldn’t ask for a better team at Catapult Insights.
 We collaborate and communicate well, and bring unique but complementary skill sets and points of view to our work together.
 Add to that a group of smart, motivated, and collaborative clients and it’s the perfect combination for success and happiness.
 We have a great mix of clients.
 While some come to us for the occasional project, the majority of our work is with our core set of repeat clients who have truly become our partners.
 We know their businesses well and are dedicated to making sure not only are their projects a success but that they are as well.
 Nothing makes me happier than finding out my clients got great compliments on the work we’ve done together or even promotions because they’ve made such an impact on the organization through their consumer insights work.
 I feel lucky to have found a great team and set of client-partners to work with every day.

 What was your favorite project this year and why was it your favorite?